Keyfactor/command-cert-manager-issuer/README.md

     app.kubernetes.io/name: issuer
     app.kubernetes.io/instance: issuer-sample
     app.kubernetes.io/part-of: command-issuer
-    app.kubernetes.io/managed-by: kustomize
     app.kubernetes.io/created-by: command-issuer
 name: issuer-sample
 spec:
   # Hostname is the hostname of the Keyfactor server
   hostname: ""
-  # A reference to a Secret in the same namespace as the referent.
-If the
-  # referent is a ClusterIssuer, the reference instead refers to the resource
-  # with the given name in the configured 'cluster resource namespace', which
-  # is set as a flag on the controller component (and defaults to the
-  # namespace that the controller runs in).
-The secret must be a K8s basic-auth
-  # secret of type kubernetes.io/basic-auth with the username and password
-  # fields set.
   commandSecretName: ""
   # The Command template to use for the certificate request
   certificateTemplate: ""